yenholaivy/SFPD-Incident-Reports-Analysis/README.md

 - The number of larceny incident reports is 48,898.

 #### Result
-I performed the test with both two sample t-test and Mann-Whitney u-test, and got the same p-value 0.47.
-As the p-value is much higher than alpha, I failed to reject the null hypothesis.
-I am not able to conclude that the rate of larceny theft is different between 2018 and 2019.
+I performed the test with both two sample *t*-test and Mann-Whitney *u*-test, and got the same *p*-value 0.47.
+As the *p*-value is much higher than alpha, I failed to reject the null hypothesis.
+The results of the testing don't support the conclusion that the rate of larceny theft is different between 2018 and 2019.

 ![Screen Shot 2021-02-26 at 10 51 13 AM](https://user-images.githubusercontent.com/77142026/109352283-68ae9500-782f-11eb-9cbd-de633fcb8bbb.png)

 ## Next Steps
-There are so much more we can do on the subject of SF incident reports.
-Some topics that I am interested in taking on next are:
+There is more we can do on the subject of SF incident reports.
+Some topics of interest include:
-1. Look into how Covid affects the incident reports?
+1. The effect of the COVID-19 pandemic on the rate of incident reports
-2. Look into other incident categories.
+2. Analysis on other incident categories
-3. Compare SF incident reports to other big cities such as Chicago, New York.
+3. A comparative analysis on incident reports across other major American cities (e.g. LA, New York, Chicago)